 5. Horsethief Canyon

 Horsethief Canyon stands out from this list because it’s not exactly a waterfall per se.
 It is made up of many cascades that empty into a pull at the confluence of Pine Valley Creek and Horsethief Canyon.
-This here is a true oasis; you can come here and completely disconnect from the outside world and listen to the relaxing and gentle sounds all around you.
+This is a true oasis; you can come here and completely disconnect from the outside world.

 6. Cottonwood Creek Falls

-Cottonwood Creek Falls is a beautiful seasonal waterfall found in a hidden grotto south of the Laguna Mountains.
+Cottonwood Creek Falls is one of the many beautiful seasonal waterfalls, in a hidden grotto south of the Laguna Mountains.
 This trail is somewhat obscure and leads to a tranquil series of cascades.

 7. Green Valley Falls

 Green Valley Falls is a 0.6-kilometer loop trail near Descanso, California, perfect for all levels of hikers.
-Its waterfall is beautiful and after the easy trail and is perfect for nature trips.
+Its waterfall is beautiful and easy to reach, so if you’re looking for a place to start, this is it.

 8. Maidenhair Falls

-Maidenhair Falls via Hellhole Canyon Trail is a 9.0 kilometer heavily trafficked out and back trail near Borrego Springs, California that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is best used from October until May.
+Maidenhair Falls via Hellhole Canyon Trail is a 9.0 kilometer heavily trafficked trail near Borrego Springs, California.
+It’s a moderate hike, and it features a gorgeous waterfall.
+The trail is best used from October until May.

 9. The Kitchen Creek Falls

-The Kitchen Creek falls are located in the Cleveland National Forest along the Pacific Crest Trail, about 50 miles east of San Diego.
-They are perfect for those who are beginner hikes, as the terrain that must be crossed isn’t as tough as other trails.
+The Kitchen Creek Falls are located in the Cleveland National Forest along the Pacific Crest Trail, about 50 miles east of San Diego.
+This is a perfect hike for beginners, as the terrain isn’t as tough as other trails.
 It can still get sweltering here in the summer, so use precaution if that is when you plan on hiking; bringing plenty of water is a must.
-The hike to the falls is around 1.8 miles for a total of 3.6 total miles.
+The hike to the falls is around 1.8 miles.

 10. Borrego Palm Canyon

 This 3-mile roundtrip down to Borrego Palm Canyon is a fascinating hike for amateur botanists and geologists!
-Desert hikers will be rewarded with a surprising amount of cascades throughout the trail.
+Desert hikers are rewarded with a surprising amount of cascades throughout the trail.
 There’s a free pamphlet at the trailhead that will help identify biological and historical note items along the way.

 11. Harper’s Creek Falls

 Harper’s Creek Falls is a lesser-known waterfall but definitely worth visiting.
 You’ll find this trail and waterfall approximately 2.75 miles down the East Side Trail within Cuyamaca State Park.
-Like most of the entrees here, it is best to visit from late December to March.
+Like some other items on this list, it’s best to visit from late December to March.

 12. Los Penasquitos Falls

 Los Penasquitos Falls is just 30 minutes north of downtown San Diego and one of the city’s most known waterfalls.
-It is found on a volcanic outcrop in the center of Penasquitos Canyon.
+You’ll find it on a volcanic outcrop in the center of Penasquitos Canyon.
 The hike is about 6.7 miles long.